by Jennifer Liberto

 For that to happen, the postal service needs Congress to act.
 And lawmakers have yet to step in to resolve postal service woes, unless there’s been a pressing deadline.

 The next financial crunch for the Postal Service will be in October when the agency will again come dangerously close to not having enough cash to pay bills.

 When the postal service first announced its plan, unions and several lawmakers accused the agency of overstepping its legal authority.

 Last month, the U.S. Government Accountability Office sided with critics saying current law requires the agency to continue six-day delivery.

 The U.S. Postal Service had said its plan would not violate the law, because it’s only changing six-day delivery — not ending it — since packages would continue to be delivered on Saturdays.

 That logic was embraced by some House Republicans, including Rep. Darrell Issa, who runs the House Oversight Committee.
 Issa said he was “disappointed,” with the agency’s reversal.

 “It’s quite clear that special interest lobbying and intense political pressure played a much greater role in the Postal Service’s change of heart than any real or perceived barrier to implementing what had been announced,” Issa said.

 Ending Saturday delivery would have saved the cash-starved postal service $2 billion a year.

-Technological advances have led to a decline in first-class mail, which most consumers use to stay in touch and pay bills.
-But the key culprit for the Postal Service’s woes has been a 2006 congressional mandate, under which it has to pre-fund healthcare benefits for future retirees.
+A key culprit for the Postal Service’s cash problems has been a 2006 congressional mandate, under which it has to pre-fund healthcare benefits for future retirees.
 The USPS has been borrowing billions of dollars from taxpayers to make up for the shortfalls.

 ™ & © 2013 Cable News Network, Inc., a Time Warner Company.
 All rights reserved.